Go to content

 An active work permit in Andorra but is limited and only allows you to work for an Andorran company with which you must stay for the first 12 months.
 After 12 months it may be possible to form your own commerce, but it can be complicated, at least in the first part of that process.

 If you wish to trade in Andorra, for example import goods, employ local people, have a shop or restaurant, manufacture here etc. then Category D is the only real option.
 Category D´s intention is for you to develop the business within Andorra as your principle economic base.
-Please note there is no restriction as to whether actual trade takes place in Andorra, there is no requirement to invoice locally.
+Please note there is no restriction as to whether actual trade takes place in Andorra, there is no requirement to invoice locally, BUT at renewal now there is increasing scrutiny on sufficient business activity.

 Category D does not require a business plan other than the application for foreign investment approval but there are two branches to this category (known as "Compte Propi"):-